aherbert/gdsc-smlm/docs/analysis_plugins.rst

        Note: This is set to 5 in Niewenhuizen, *et al* (2013) to limit the effect of bright spots from anomalous fluorescent molecules.

-.. index:: fourier options
+..
+  No index

-Fourier options
+Fourier Options
 ^^^^^^^^^^^^^^^

 These are the same as the ``FIRE`` plugin (see :numref:`{number}: {name} <analysis_plugins:Fourier Image Resolution>`).

-.. index:: estimation options
+..
+  No index

-Estimation options
+Estimation Options
 ^^^^^^^^^^^^^^^^^^

 .. list-table::